networknt/light-doc/content/en/tutorial/rest/openapi/database/multiple-updates.md

 [{"randomNumber":8,"id":5},{"randomNumber":3,"id":1},{"randomNumber":4,"id":6},{"randomNumber":1,"id":7},{"randomNumber":5,"id":7}]
 ```

-Now we have created three endpoints for Mysql database to do single query, multiple queries and multiple
-updates.
-The [next step][] we will switch to Oracle database without changing the source code.
+Now we have created three endpoints for Mysql database to do a single query, multiple queries, and multiple updates.
+The [next step][] we will switch to the Oracle database without changing the source code.

-[next step]: /tutorial/rest/swagger/database/oracle/
+[next step]: /tutorial/rest/openapi/database/oracle/